Modern Greek literature: Prose

 In contrast to poetry, most fiction writers of the '30s Generation were not so much concerned with discovering new literary modes.
 Nonetheless, they revitalized prose by turning their eyes to broader horizons, trying to trace more complicated psychological conditions, and facing more serious social and human problems.
 Furthermore, they went beyond the limits of the short form and expressed themselves in the contemporary form par excellence, the novel.

 Some writers belonging in the Generation of '30s, had actually made their debut earlier.
-Such an example is Photis Kontoglou, a vigorous intellectual, who worked as a novelist, critic, art professor, restorer, and icon painter.
+Such an example is Stratis Doukas and Photis Kontoglou, a vigorous intellectual, who worked as a novelist, critic, art professor, restorer, and icon painter.
 His work is difficult to place within any literary group, school or movement, yet he is habitually considered part of the Generation of the '30s.
 Kontoglou brought considerable change at the time, due to his evocative language and enchanting fable-like stories (Pedro Cazas - 1920, Vasanta - 1923, etc).

 Stratis Myrivilis was a veteran of the Balkan Wars, the Greco-Turkish War, and World War I, thus war is the dominant theme in his books.
 He is best known for Life in the Tomb (1930), a novel recounting the experiences of a sergeant on the Macedonian front.
 Its great significance lies on its anti-war message, as well as the author's attempt to depict local idioms.
 His other books include The Schoolmistress with the Golden Eyes (1933), Vasilis Arvanitis (1943), and The Mermaid Madonna (1949).

-Ilias Venezis is the author of the Number 31328 (1931), one of the most powerful accounts in Greek of the horror of imprisonment and enslavement, which drew heavily on his ordeal as a prisoner in the Turkish labour battalions during the Greco-Turkish War.
+Elias Venezis is the author of the Number 31328 (1931), one of the most powerful accounts in Greek of the horror of imprisonment and enslavement, which drew heavily on his ordeal as a prisoner in the Turkish labour battalions during the Greco-Turkish War.
 Venezis also wrote Tranquility (1939) and Aeolian Earth (1943), classics of modern Greek literature as well.